Integrating Coveo Lightning Console Components

 Making the Coveo Lightning Components Lightning Locker Compliant

-While all components and pages created from Coveo for Salesforce 2.41 and later are already Lightning Locker compliant out of the box, components and pages created earlier must be changed to become compliant.
+While all components and pages created from Coveo for Salesforce 2.41 onwards are already Lightning Locker compliant out of the box, components and pages created earlier must be updated to become compliant.

-While you can experiment with Lightning Locker activated, it is not recommended to go in production with it.
+While you can experiment with Lightning Locker activated, we don’t recommended going to production with it.

-While activating Lightning Locker with Coveo for Salesforce 2.41+ might not seem to affect your search page at first, it is a good idea to nevertheless perform the changes.
+While activating Lightning Locker with Coveo for Salesforce 2.41+ might not seem to affect your search page at first, it’s a good idea to nevertheless perform the changes listed in this section.
 Not doing so may prevent your search page from working in the future.

-Remember to perform the modifications for all of the Coveo Lightning components in your community.
+Remember to perform the changes for all of the Coveo Lightning components in your community.

-Previous versions of the Coveo Search page used
+Previous versions of the Coveo-powered search page used

 data-condition to ensure that the right templates are loaded for the right type of document (see TemplateLoader - condition).